bawa-apaar/Kafka-python-with-MongoDB-/README.md

 ### producer.py

 We can send message to topic directly through this file without creating one in command line.
-But it will alot default properties to the topic(like number of partitions and replication factor).
+But it will alot default properties to the topic (like number of partitions and replication factor).
 I recommend to first create topic in command line and then produce through this file.

 Here KafkaProducer object is created and message is produced through the topic "test_topic".

 Message is the json type which includes driver details and based on the "action" key in message, changes will be made to MongoDB table.

-kafka sends message in the form of bytes, that is why it first converted to string and then to bytes.
+Kafka sends message in the form of bytes, that is why it first converted to string and then to bytes.

+### mapping_conversions.py

+It is created for make the json more flexible.
+It has a function convert_keys which is called from driver.py file.
+It basically maps the input with desired output of JSON.

+For Example:
+There is "driver_id" key in message which has a dictionary value but present as a string in message.
+I want to convert that to dict.
+But if "driver_id" don't come in my message I want to skip this process.

+Another Example:
+"driver_qualification" is mapped to "driver_education".

+This file is basically used to map input values and their types to desired values and types.

+If you don't want to use this file, you can comment where it is called in driver.py file.
+But you should explore it.
+It provide great flexiblity to input data.